zonxa/seal/docs/UsingSeal.md

 A key server may be used multiple times to enable weighting, which allows the app to specify how many times a key server can contribute towards reaching the decryption threshold.
 This is useful for scenarios where some key servers are more reliable or trusted than others, or when the app wants to ensure that certain key servers are always included in the decryption process.

 !!! info
     Anyone can create an onchain `KeyServer` object that references a known URL (such as `seal.mystenlabs.com`) but uses a different public key.
-To prevent impersonation, the SDK performs a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.
+To prevent impersonation, the SDK may perform a verification step: it fetches the object ID from the server’s `/v1/service` endpoint and compares it with the object ID registered onchain.

 Apps can define a list of Seal key server object IDs from the [verified key servers](Pricing.md#verified-key-servers) available in each environment.
 You can use any `Open` mode key servers directly.
 For `Permissioned` mode servers, contact the key server operator to register your package ID and receive the corresponding object ID.